Pink Papers 1: Discrimination Against LGBTQ+ People

 AbstractWe seek to quantify, using an audit field experiment, to what extent transgender women, transgender men, nonbinary people, and racial and ethnic minorities (African American, Hispanic) face discrimination in access to appointments with mental health professionals (therapists, counselors, and psychologists).
 To test if trans/nonbinary people and racial and ethnic minorities face discrimination in access to appointments with MHPs, we email MHPs requesting appointments from fictitious prospective patients who vary based on race or ethnicity (white, Hispanic, and African-American names) and based on gender identity.
 In the email, prospective patients introduce themselves, mention their mental health concern (anxiety, stress, or depression), request an appointment, and, for trans/nonbinary people, mention they are seeking a therapist who is “trans-friendly.”
 We measure discrimination primarily by comparing the appointment offer rates by race, ethnicity, and gender identity.

 Pride in the Flag?
-LGBTQI Individuals, Social Preferences, and Cooperation
+LGBTQ+ Identity and Social Preferences

 University of Massachusetts-Amherst